yescine/ThermoVisSR/README.md

 ## 🔍 Overview

-**ThermoVisSR** is a state-of-the-art multi-scale texture transformer designed for enhancing the super-resolution of both **visible (RGB)** and **thermal (infrared)** images of Mini/Micro UAVs.
+**ThermoVisSR** is a state-of-the-art multi-scale texture transformer designed for The super-resolution of both **visible (RGB)** and **thermal (infrared)** images of Mini/Micro UAVs.
 This work addresses the unique challenges of detecting and recognizing small aerial objects in video surveillance applications by leveraging dual-stream processing and reference-based super-resolution techniques.

 ### 🎯 Problem Statement